frankbe/xtemple/README.md

     ... the {{animal}} eats a {{food}} ...

-and create an output file *target/sample1.docx* with the text
+and creates an output file *target/sample1.docx* with the text

     ... the duck eats a worm ...